Robust approximate Bayesian inference: Introduction

 \section{Introduction}

-The normal assumption is the basis of statistical analyses in several fields, such as medicine and health sciences.
-Indeed, under this assumption, standard parametric estimation and testing procedures are simple and most efficient.
-However, it is well known that these procedures are not robust when the normal distribution is just an approximate parametric model or in the presence of outliers in the observed data.
-A challenging example, characterised by the possible presence of outliers, is given by the study of \cite{tramentozzi2016} discussed in Section 2, which focuses on the role of a protein in the production of immunoglobines and cytokines.
-In particular, the study concerns repeated measures of moderate sample size, for which it is shown that the classical Bayesian analysis through the normal Linear Mixed Model (LMM) is strongly influenced by outliers.
-In this case, it may be preferable to base inference on procedures that are more resistant, which specifically take into account the fact that the assumed models is only approximate.
-In order to produce statistical procedures that are stable with respect to small changes in the data or to small model departures, robust statistical methods can be considered.
+The normality assumption is the usual basis of many statistical analyses in several fields, such as medicine, health sciences, quality control and engineering statistics.
+Under this assumption, standard parametric estimation and testing procedures are simple and efficient.
+However, both from a frequentist or a Bayesian perspective, it is well known that these procedures are not robust when the normal distribution is just an approximate model or in the presence of outliers in the observed data.
+In these situations, robust statistical methods can be considered in order to produce statistical procedures that are stable with respect to small changes in the data or to small model departures; see \cite{huber2009robust} for a review on robust methods.

-The concept of robustness has been widely discussed in the frequentist literature; see, for instance, \cite{hampel1986,tsou1995robust,lavine1995on} and \cite{markatou1998wieg}.
-On the other hand, Bayesian robustness literature is also well developed, most of which is focused on sensitivity with respect to the prior distribution; we mention here the overviews in \cite{berger1994overview}, \cite{rios2000robust} and \cite{rios2005robust}.
-Recently, Bayesian robustness with respect to model misspecification have attracted considerable attention.
-For instance, \cite{lazar03}, \cite{greco2008robust} and \cite{vcr2010} discuss approaches based on robust pseudo-likelihood functions, i.e.\ the quasi-likelihood and the empirical likelihood, derived from robust $M$-estimation functions, as replacement of the genuine likelihood in Bayes' formula. \cite{lewis2014bayesian} discuss an approach for building posterior distributions from robust $M$-estimators using constrained Markov chain Monte Carlo (MCMC) methods.
-Approaches based on tilted likelihoods can be found in \cite{miller2015robust}, \cite{watson2016approximate} and \cite{grunwald2014inconsistency}, among others.
-Finally, approaches based on model embedding through heavy-tailed distributions or on weighted likelihoods are discussed by \cite{andrade2006bayesian} and \cite{agostinelli2013}, respectively.
+The concept of robustness has been widely discussed in the frequentist literature; see, for instance, \cite{hampel1986,tsou1995robust} and \cite{markatou1998wieg}.
+Also Bayesian robustness with respect to model misspecification have attracted considerable attention.
+For instance, \cite{lazar03}, \cite{greco2008robust}, \cite{vcr2010} and \cite{agostinelli2013} discuss approaches based on robust pseudo-likelihood functions, such as the empirical likelihood, as replacement of the genuine likelihood in Bayes' formula. \cite{lewis2014bayesian} discuss an approach for building posterior distributions from robust $M$-estimators using constrained Markov Chain Monte Carlo (MCMC) methods.
+Recent approaches based on tilted likelihoods can be found in \cite{grunwald2014inconsistency}, \cite{watson2016approximate}, \cite{miller2015robust}.
+Finally, approaches based on model embedding through heavy-tailed distributions are discussed by \cite{andrade2006bayesian}.